-The Schedule email is turned on by default and will be sent to any person with an email in their profile, regardless of whether they have account access.
-The account owner can manage these settings from the Notifications tab within the Team Settings.
+The schedule email is turned on by default and will be sent to anyone with an email in their profile, regardless of whether they have account access.

-💡 Here's a tip: Team members can unsubscribe from receiving their recurring schedule email from My Settings > Notifications.
+💡 Here's a tip: Team members can unsubscribe from receiving their recurring schedule email from Personal > Notifications.

 The Slack Notifications app sends team members personalized schedule updates and reminders directly to a Slack channel whenever activity occurs in Float.

-You can connect to Slack from the Notifications tab within Float or from the Slack App Directory.
-You must appear on the Schedule in order to connect to Slack.
+You can connect to Slack from the Notifications tab within Float or the Slack App Directory.
+You must appear on the Timeline to connect to Slack.